Renatuscape/portfolio/README.md

   * Highlights from my [itch.io page](https://renatuscape.itch.io/)
   * A page for the project plan and progress
 * ✅ Set a few long-term goals
-  * A search function for my GitHub repositories
   * Display some of my user statistics using GitHub API
   * A guest book where visitors can leave comments that are stored in a live database
     * MongoDB and backend has been sorted